 At that time the organisation was very new, we didn't have a mission or any programmes.
 So we started building that up, and in 2003 we went to Afghanistan to see what we could do there.
 While I was there we visited the women's prison.
 Most of the women were there because they had run away from an abusive situation, and because there were no shelters, the police would say - for your own safety we are putting you in prison.
 And they were there with their children.
-That's when I vowed to myself that I would go back to Afghanistan and start shelters.
-And that happened in 2006.
-But we quickly realised that opening shelters alone would not be the answer because you can't just keep women in shelters indefinitely.
+That's when I vowed to myself that I would go back to Afghanistan.

-So we started what we called Family Guidance Centres.
+So we started what we called Family Guidance Centres in 2006.
 Places where women either come or are referred if they've experienced any form of abuse.
 Anything and everything.
 When they first come we try to see if there's a way for us to mediate with the family so she can go back and be safe.
 That's what she really wants.
 No woman in Afghanistan wants to leave their families if they don't have to.
 And in the majority of the cases mediation is possible and it's successful.

-So let's say a woman or a girl has run away from home because her father is forcing her to get married or her husband is abusing her.
-She goes to the police station or the human rights commission and she's referred to us.
-In the beginning because the girl doesn't know what - she doesn't trust us, right?
-So - most of them lie to us, because they are afraid if we give her back to her family they'll kill her.
-So she says, 'My father's dead, my mother's dead, I have no one, I have a far distant uncle abusing me, so I ran away and I don't know where he lives and I don't know the address.'
-So we make her understand that - we're here for you to make sure that you're safe.
-After a while, she begins to trust us and then she tells her story.
-Then we call the father or husband and we say, 'She is with us, she's safe, we want you to come to our office so we can talk to you.'
+We call the father or husband and we say, 'She is with us, she's safe, we want you to come to our office so we can talk to you.'
 He comes to our office and says something like: 'She's my daughter, she's my wife, she belongs to me, God has given me this right.
 I can do whatever I want.'
 It takes us a while, depending on how strong-headed he is, a day, two days, a week, a month, to make him understand that what he is doing is wrong according to Islam and according to the law.
-Sometimes we have to bring in our lawyer and that works.
-Sometimes a mullah, or community leaders.

 And then you tell them what could happen if a 12-year-old is forced into a marriage, to be in a sexual relationship with someone, usually a much older man.
 And her body is definitely not ready to have children.
 Also - wives are expected to take care of extended families.
-How do you expect a 12-yearold to take care of a family of 10 or 15?
-Then we tell them that it's also against the law.
-So if you force your daughter to get married you could go to prison.
+How do you expect a 12-year-old to take care of a family of 10 or 15?

 It's a shock to them, 'Well, yes, right, I hadn't thought of this.'
 You can see that you're getting in their heads.
 That's when change happens, we're breaking the cycle of violence in that family.
 If the girl agrees to go home, we make unannounced follow up visits for one year to make sure that she's okay.
-And this means we're also helping the other daughters in the family. and the granddaughters and so on.
+And this means we're also helping the other daughters in the family, and the granddaughters and so on.
 It's a big job, of course, we're trying to change culture, and culture doesn't change overnight.